 Agencies may make SES noncareer appointments to any SES General position without regard to competitive requirements and may also set the pay level of the appointees.
 However, an agency must receive a noncareer appointment authority from OPM before making the appointment.
-The White House Office of Presidential Personnel also must grant clearance for the appointment before the appointment takes effect, except that an appointment to any SES position within an independent regulatory commission is not subject to review or approval by any officer or entity within the Executive Office of the President.
+The White House Office of Presidential Personnel must also approve the appointment before it can be made, except that an appointment to any SES position within an independent regulatory commission is not subject to review or approval by any officer or entity within the Executive Office of the President.
 [See 5 U.S.C.
 3392(d).]
+This applies to initial appointments, reassignments, and transfers to another Department or agency.
 The law limits the total number of SES positions that can be filled by noncareer appointment to 10 percent of the Governmentwide SES space allocation and 25 percent of an individual agency's allocation (unless the allocation is three or less).
 Additional limitations have been imposed, administratively or by other statutes, on an agency-by-agency basis.

-Noncareer appointments can be terminated at any time with a 1-day notice.
+Agencies can terminate noncareer appointments at any time with a 1-day notice.
 Noncareer appointees removed from the Federal service have no right of appeal to the Merit Systems Protection Board (MSPB).
-[See 5 U.S.C.
-3592; 5 CFR part 359, subpart I.] A sample separation notice is provided in Appendix C.
+A sample separation notice is provided at Appendix C. [See 5 U.S.C.
+3592; 5 CFR part 359, subpart I.]